Doctors Note Logo

 Understanding if it’s Panic or Cataplexy: Your Next Step

-Sudden muscle weakness with anxiety may be due to hyperventilation-induced panic attacks or emotion-triggered cataplexy, and distinguishing their unique triggers, breathing patterns, and symptom durations is essential for the right care.
+Sudden muscle weakness paired with anxiety is often caused by one of two conditions: hyperventilation-induced panic attacks or emotion-triggered cataplexy.
+Recognizing the differences in their triggers, breathing patterns, and how long symptoms last is key to getting the right care.

 answer background